mibar3/flying-snakes/README.md

 - statistics text file (in the views.py)
 - navbar ( only authenticate users/ superuser can see it different links in the navabr)
 - only if you loged in you can access special pages like seats,etc/only if you superuser you can access special pages)

+***
+### Theint Hay Thi Maung
+-research for all the setup thing with django and PgAdmin -handle data importing and deleteing into the database -create model
+-dashboard function(for importing the seats data and default users into database) and html -registration function and html

 ## Requirements
 Pycharm, PgAdmin4, PostgreSQL, Django, html, sql, psycopg2, pip, django-crispy-forms